calaldees/teacherEducation/teacherEducation/_sessions.md

 * Mentor
     * Discuss with your trainee
         * What is a Computing teacher?
-        * What is subject specific pedagogy and how is it different to other subjects?
+        * What is computing specific pedagogy and how is it different to other subjects?
             * #8/d-Wider-LearnHow-extend_pedagogy
         * What differences are there between subject knowledge and subject pedagogy?
     * Arrange time for your trainee to meet with your Head of Department or 2nd in Dept, to discuss the department’s rationale of the choice of KS4 & 5 Exam board & Syllabus